Formally Integrable Structures I. Resolution of Solution Sheaves: Abstract

 \section{Abstract}

-Since the first exposition of the complex Frobenius structures (\cite{N}), there have been considerable development and many new applications on this subject(see \cite{G}, \cite{H1},\cite{HT}, \cite{S}, \cite{Web},\cite{W} and references therein).
-Inspired by complex Frobenius structures, L. H{\"o}rmander introduced a class of first order overdetermined systems of partial differential equations (\cite{H1}) and established existence theorems.
-This paper is devoted to the construction of resolution for the solution sheaves of these overdetermined systems considered in \cite{H1}.
-A sufficient condition for global exactness is obtained, which leads to gluing technique for local solutions of the overdetermined systems by solving Cousin type problems.
-In addition, we also prove local solvability of the Treves complex without assuming the non-degeneracy of the Levi form.
+This is the first of a series of papers on the $L^2$-theory for formally integrable structures.
+It is devoted to constructing a resolution of the solution sheaf for a class of overdetermined systems introduced by L. H{\"o}rmander.
+A sufficient condition for global exactness is obtained, which leads to gluing techniques for local solutions formulated as Cousin type problems.
+In addition, we also prove the local solvability of the Treves complex for formally integrable structures with vanishing Levi forms, including Levi flat structures as special cases.
+To the best of the authors' knowledge, nothing more than the elliptic case is known about the local $L^2$-solvability of the Treves complex in the Levi flat case.